-Tiji festival is a famous Tibetan Buddhist festival, which celebrates in Lo-Manthang.
-The Lo-Manthang was the capital city of Mustang, and it is located in the upper Mustang.
-The purpose of celebrating this festival is: to protect the region from any kind of natural disaster and evil power.
-The name Tiji represents the word Tenchi, which is a short form of Tempa Tenpa Chirim (prayer for world peace).
+Tiji is a famous Tibetan Buddhist Festival, which celebrates in Lo-Manthang.
+The Lo-Manthang was the capital city of Mustang, located in the upper Mustang.
+The purpose of celebrating this Festival is: to protect the region from any natural disaster and evil power.
+Tiji represents Tenchi, a short form of Tempa Tenpa Chirim (prayer for world peace).

-The Tiji festival onset more than 300 years ago as a celebration of victory against the devil by the gods.
-According to the cultural and Buddhist religious evidence, the traditional history of Lama Dorje Jono and Padmasambhava (Guru Rinpoche) have been linked directly to Vajrayana Buddism.
-The Lama Dorje Jono Instructed by Guru Rinpoche, was defeated to the devil force for peace and prosperity in the upper Mustang.
+The Festival Tiji onset more than 300 years ago as a celebration of victory against the devil by the gods.
+According to the cultural and Buddhist religious evidence, the definitive history of Lama Dorje Jono and Padmasambhava (Guru Rinpoche) have been linked directly to Vajrayana Buddism.
+The Lama Dorje Jono, Instructed by Guru Rinpoche, was defeated by the devil's force for peace and prosperity in the Upper Mustang.

 The monks from Chhode monastery in Lomanthang do a special Vajrakila ritual every year in May.
-People wear colourful masks and dance with chants during this festival in Lo-Manthang.
+People wear colorful masks and dance with chants during this Festival in Lo-Manthang.
 This festival dance shows a historical fight between Dorje Jono and the devils.

-The Tiji festival begins with a peaceful dance, which indicates a symbolic performance of the god winning against the devil.
-On the second day perform is to try to send demons to the Buddha realm and the third day ends with presenting the gods and demons wearing different masks and horns, which call Dhungchen.
+The Festival begins with a delicate dance, which indicates a symbolic performance of the god winning against the devil.
+On the second day, perform is to try to send demons to the Buddha realm, and the third day ends with presenting the gods and demons wearing different masks and horns, which call Dhungchen.

 The First Day Celebration

-The first day of the Tiji festival begins in the afternoon.
-The locals start managing the things for the festival in the morning.
-The festival officially begins with big sounds of horns, drums and cymbals.
+The First Day of the Tiji begins in the afternoon.
+The locals start managing the things for the Festival in the morning.
+The Festival officially begins with big sounds of horns, drums, and cymbals.
 It begins in the monastery with the monks and performers.
-Then, the monks head on to the palace square and sit on a big traditional Buddhist painting (Thanka).
+Then, the monks head to the palace square and sit on a big traditional Buddhist painting (Thanka).
 The Tsa Chaam dance with mask goes on after this in the yard.
 This type of dance tells a tale about Dorje Jono and his victory against the demon.

 The Second Day Celebration

-On the second day of the festival, the monks execute Nga Cham dance in the palace yard.
+On the Festival's Second Day, the monks execute the Nga Cham dance in the palace yard.
 The dance shows the meaning of Dorje Jono trying to send demons to the Buddha realm.
 The performers look like female performers with their typical dresses and ornaments heading towards the main palace square.
-The performance applies the period of the heavenly palace and deities on the second day during this festival.
+The performance applies to the heavenly palace and deities period on the second day of this Festival.

 The Third Day Celebration

-The third day is the last day of the Tiji festival.
-It starts the action with ceremonial music and masked dance, which calls Rha Chaam.
+The Third Day is the last Day of the Tiji.
+It starts with ceremonial music and a masked dance called Rha Chaam.
 This kind of performance indicates the end of the demon force.
-All the performances come out together at the end with more music, dance and shooting guns.
+All the versions come together at the end with more music, dance, and shooting guns.
 A monk executes as Dorjee Sonam throws a dummy made from Tsampa (barely), which indicates the evil named Ma Tam Ru Ta.

-You can plan a trek to the upper Mustang for the Tiji festival.
-But, when to go to this festival?
-If you are really interested to see the festival, you need to trek in May.
-The Tiji remains in May every year, but the dates can be different.
-It is fixed according to the Tibetan lunar calendar.
+You can plan a Trek to the Upper Mustang for the Festival Tiji.
+But when to go to this Festival?
+If you want to see the festival, you must Trek in May.
+The Tiji remains in May every year, but the dates can differ.
+It is fixed according to the Tibetan Lunar Calendar.

-You need to have around 20-days in Nepal in total for the Tiji festival trek.
-The trekking itinerary from Pokhara to Pohara is 15-days.
-Here, you can find the itinerary of the Tiji trek to the upper Mustang.
+You need around 20 days in Nepal for the Tiji Trek.
+The Trekking itinerary from Pokhara to Pohara is 15 days.
+Here, you can find the itinerary of the Tiji Trek to the Upper Mustang.

 Day 01: Arrival in Kathmandu (1,350m)

-A representative from Frolic Adventure picks you up from the international airport in Kathmandu with private transport and then transfers you to the hotel.
+A representative from Frolic Adventure will pick you up from the international airport in Kathmandu with private transport and then transfers you to the hotel.
 Here, you meet the company manager to talk about the trip after your refreshment in the hotel.

 Day 02: Free Day and Permit making day in Kathmandu (1,35m)

-It is your free day in Kathmandu because you need an extra day to arrange a restricted region entry permit in Kathmandu.
-You need to hand over your original passport to the company representative for the permit.
-You can do the Kathmandu city tour, Bhaktapur and Patan tour, other day tours or day hike in the valley to spend your free day today.
+It is your free day in Kathmandu because you need an extra day to arrange a restricted-region entry permit in Kathmandu.
+It would be best if you handed over your original passport to the company representative for the permit.
+You can do the Kathmandu city tour, Bhaktapur and Patan tour, other day tours, or a hike in the valley to spend your free day today.

 Day 03: Drive from Kathmandu to Pokhara (8,20m) 6-7 hrs

 You drive in the morning from Kathmandu to Pokhara in a tourist bus early morning today.
 It takes around 6-7 hours to reach Pokhara.
-The driving road today goes through different beautiful valleys, so you can see lots of traditional towns, rice fields, rivers, waterfalls and more.
+Today's driving road goes through beautiful valleys to see many traditional towns, rice fields, rivers, waterfalls, and more.
 Alternatively, you can fly from Kathmandu to Pokhara, which takes 25 minutes.
 Once you check in at the hotel in Pokhara, you can walk around the lakeside and overnight at the hotel.

 Day 04: Fly from Pokhara to Jomsom (2,720m) - 19 minutes, and trek to Kagbeni (2,800m) 3-4 hrs

 You fly early morning from Pokhara to Jomsom today.
-The flight flies following the Kali Gandaki river crossing over Ghorepani.
-This 19 minutes flight offers beautiful views of Annapurna and Dhaulagiri massif, attractive landscapes, green forests, rivers and waterfalls.
-Right after landing at Jomsom airport, you trek to Kagbeni following the Kali Gandaki for about 3-4 hrs.
+The flight flies following the Kali Gandaki River, crossing over Ghorepani.
+This 19 minutes flight offers beautiful views of Annapurna and Dhaulagiri massif, attractive landscapes, green forests, rivers, and waterfalls.
+After landing at Jomsom airport, you trek to Kagbeni following the Kali Gandaki for 3-4 hrs.

 Day 05: Trek from Kagbeni to Chaele (3,100m) 5-6 hrs

-Through an open valley, you trek to Chele today after breakfast in Kagbeni.
+You trek to Chele today after breakfast in Kagbeni through an open valley.
 This 5-6 hour journey goes through Tangbe and Chhusang to Chaile.
-You can search for some Saligrima (fossil) today on the Kaligandaki riverbank during the trek.
+During the trek, you can search for some Saligrima (fossil) today on the Kaligandaki riverbank.